FondazioneChipsIT/cvfpu-uvm/README.md

 where <tool> can be `questa`, `xcelium` or `vcs`.

 > **Note:**
-> In the first part of these scripts is performed a git update of the submodules.
-Check the correctness of the remote url in the .gitmodules file
+> The first part of these scripts performs a git update of the submodules.
+Check the correctness of the remote url in the `.gitmodules` file

 Some of the testbench utilities (compilation, simulation and regression scripts) use Python.
 Dependencies are listed in `requirements.txt`.